Gaming & Tech

 bashCopy codesudo systemctl restart bind9

-command to test the reverse DNS setup.
+You can use the dig command to test the reverse DNS setup.

 bashCopy codedig -x 10.0.0.2

-If everything is set up correctly, the response should include the PTR record pointing to server1.example.com
+If everything is set up correctly, the response should include the PTR record pointing to server1.example.com.

 Need More Tech Help Download the URBT News APP – Download the URBT News App from your App store.
 Apple / Andriod